dotnet/docs-maui/docs/user-interface/controls/collectionview/grouping.md

 ## Customize the group footer

-The appearance of each group footer can be customized by setting the `CollectionView.GroupFooterTemplate` property to a `DataTemplate`:
+The appearance of each group footer can be customized by setting the `CollectionView.GroupFooterTemplate` property to a <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```xaml
 <CollectionView ItemsSource="{Binding Animals}"